jmischung/Vectorized-Backtesting/README.md

 ## Baseline Results

-A Support Vector Machine (SVM) with default settings for the hyperparameters was used to establish a baseline for model performance.
+A SVM with default settings for the hyperparameters was used to establish a baseline for model performance.
 The model was trained with three months of data using a fast SMA of 4 and a slow SMA of 100 as features, and a binary target indicating whether returns were positive or negative based on the features from the prior period.

 The baseline accuracy was 55%, just barely better than random.
 The chart below reflects this.
 The strategy returns mirror the shape of the actual returns, and are only slightly better.